MasonN808/personal_website/another-page-4-Research.md

 ---
 <a name="Triangles"></a>

-## Counting Triangles Using Combinaotrics
+## Counting Triangles Using Combinatorics
 <!-- Given $$n$$ lines within an arrangement $$\mathcal{A}$$ projected on $$\mathbb{R}^2$$, how many triangles are formed as a result?
 For example, how many triangles, $$\Delta$$, exist within the following arrangement?:

 <p align="center">